GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 Next we need to position the camera so that it frames our subject :

-- Select the Camera node by _Left-Clicking_ on it in the NodeGraph.
+- Select the Camera node by _Left-Clicking_ on it in the GraphEditor.
 - In the NodeEditor (top right panel), _Left-Click_ on the **Transform** tab to expose the transform settings.
 - Use the numeric widgets to set the camera position.
 	- Set **Translate** to `19, 13, 31`
 	- Set **Rotate** to `0, 30, 0`
-- Reselect the Group node in the NodeGraph to see the position of the camera relative to the robot.
+- Reselect the Group node in the GraphEditor to see the position of the camera relative to the robot.

 ![Group](images/cameraTransform.png)

 > Note : In the previous section we referred to the inputs and outputs of the nodes as **plugs**,
-> and connected them by dragging and dropping within the NodeGraph.
+> and connected them by dragging and dropping within the GraphEditor.
 But in fact, the **Translate**
 > and **Rotate** values we have just edited on the Camera node are _also_ **plugs** : they also
 > provide input to the node, and can also be connected together if needed.
-The NodeGraph and NodeEditor
+The GraphEditor and NodeEditor
 > each display only a subset of the available plugs for ease of use, and informally we may tend to
 > refer to them as "connections" or "settings" respectively, but more formally they are all **plugs**.
 > This fact will become more relevant in advanced tutorials involving expressions and scripting.